-FLITECHARTS CYCLE NUMBER AND REVISION
+CYCLE NUMBER AND REVISION

-FliteCharts data is revised every 28 days.
-Charts are still viewable during a period that extends from the cycle expiration date to the disables date.
-FliteCharts is disabled 180 days after the expiration date and are no longer available for viewing upon reaching the disables date.
-When turning on the system, the Power-up Page displays the current status of the FliteCharts database.
-See the table below for the various FliteCharts Power-up Page displays and the definition of each.
+Databases that may be available include FliteCharts, Obstacle, Terrain, IFR/VFR, Navigation, ChartView, SafeTaxi, Airport Directory.
+Data is revised and expiration dates vary.
+Data is still viewable during a period that extends from the cycle expiration date to the disables date.
+When turning on the system, the Power-up Page displays the current status of the databases.
+As an example, see the table below for the various FliteCharts Power-up Page displays and the definition of each.
+The expiration date and disables date varies for each database.